 Peyronie’s Disease in Specialist in Charlotte, NC

 When scar tissue develops under the skin of the penis due to trauma or minor injury, Peyronie’s disease may occur.
 As the scar tissue forms, the penis may become bent or indented during an erection, which can cause increased pain.
-Dr. Tapscott is a fellowship-trained board-certified urologist with extensive experience diagnosing and treating patients for Peyronie’s Disease.
-Call (704) 766-1147 to schedule an appointment at her Huntersville, NC office today!
+Dr. Ashley Tapscott specializes in the treatment of Peyronie’s Disease at her sexual health clinic in Huntersville, NC.

 Peyronie’s Disease Causes & Symptoms